SecretCastle/Api/README.md

 # Api
-Test Api For App Build
+Test Api For Some Apps